June 4, 2026

 1. Email

-Email is one of the fastest and most cost-effective ways to send invoices.
+Email is the fastest and most cost-effective way to send an invoice to a client.
 Many invoicing platforms let you generate and send PDF invoices directly, making it easy to track delivery and automate reminders.

-A well-written email also helps ensure your invoice gets noticed.
-Here’s a simple example:
+A well-written email also helps your invoice get noticed.
+Here's a simple example:

 Dear [Client's Name],